devddesai/devddesai.github.io/content/posts/vae/index.md

 categories: ["notes"]
 tags: ["machine learning", "python", "deep learning"]
 showtoc: true
+math: true
 ---
-Hey guys!
 For my 2-D Ising Model project, I was reading up on *Denoising Diffusion Probabilistic Models* (DDPMs), which are generative models used in machine learning – especially for generating images.
-To better understand how DDPMs work, I decided to explore some of the foundational models they build upon, which led me to autoencoders.
+To better understand how DDPMs work, I decided to explore some of the foundational models they build upon, which led me to autoencoders, and specifically, variational autoencoders.

-In this post, I’ll give a brief overview of autoencoders and introduce two important variants: the **variational autoencoder (VAE)** and the **sparse autoencoder (SAE)**.
+In this post, I’ll give a brief overview of autoencoders and introduce two variants: the **variational autoencoder (VAE)** and the **sparse autoencoder (SAE)**.

 ## Autoencoders